 12 tips on getting a first class degree

-So despite what the oldies tell you, if you’re serious about nabbing the best a uni can give, buckle up, you’re in a for a tough – but rewarding – ride.
+If you’re serious about getting the best result possible out of your uni years, buckle up, you’re in a for a tough (but rewarding!) ride.

 Top tips for getting a first

 Just to state the obvious, if you’re aiming for a first class degree you have to be prepared to put in maximum effort.

 Students who manage to achieve a first tend to be those who have a genuine desire to do the best they can consistently throughout the year, not just nail the occasional top grade and hope these will pull up a few bare passes.